osuushi/osuushi.github.com/_posts/2022-06-12-keychain-calipers.md

 So the thought struck me recently that a small set of calipers on a keychain would be super useful.
 I went on Amazon, and found a bunch of listings for cheap little metal calipers.
 Unfortunately, I ordered some, and immediately found that they're basically toys.
-They're off by over a millimeter, which makes them pretty useless, since they only measure a range of 0-30 millimeters in the first place.
+They're offset by over a millimeter, and the markings aren't _quite_ a millimeter apart even after you account for the offset, which makes them pretty useless, since they only measure a range of 0-30 millimeters in the first place.
 And once I had them in my hand, it was clear that a keychain that _looks_ like a tiny scale model of a set of calipers is silly.
 All of the keychains I found were like this: more of a cheap novelty than something intended to be useful.

 I also realized that a functional calipers keychain doesn't need to be _that_ small.
 People regularly carry around things like access cards on their